UX Design

 Challenge Statement

-1. (For the whole workflow) Users usually create multiple test queries before launching a real query, as real queries often take a long time to complete.
+1. Users usually create multiple test queries before launching a real query, as real queries often take a long time to complete.
 Most of the time, users check the query status to see if the real query completed.

-2. (New requirement) Since the queries are run on the cloud, and the cloud service is limited, the users want to know if it's a good time to run the real query.
+2. Since the queries are run on the cloud, and the cloud service is limited, the users want to know if it's a good time to run the real query.

 1. I decided to utilize the landing page to present the most recent query progresses and the cloud availability.